verath/hacky-easter-2019/24-CAPTEG/README.md

 learn what is actually in the image.
 Since we only care about finding eggs, we will only be using a single class(label?), "egg".
-However, before we get started with annotating we now have to actually decide on the framework to use so that we can produce labels that are approriate for the framework.
+However, before we get started with annotating we now have to actually decide on the framework to use so that we can produce labels that are appropriate for the framework.

 After extensive research (read 20 minutes of googling) I decided to use [TensorFlow's ObjectDetection API](https://github.com/tensorflow/models/tree/master/research/object_detection) primarily because documentation looked good.